galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 ## Chimera Removal

-We have now thoroughly cleaned our data and rid it of as much sequencing error as we can.
+We have now thoroughly cleaned our data and removed as much sequencing error as we can.
 Next, we will look at a class of sequencing artefacts known as *chimeras*.
 During PCR amplification, it is possible that two unrelated templates are combined to form a sort of hybrid sequence, also called a chimera.
 Needless to say, we do not want such sequencing artefacts confounding our results.